Fines & Charges

 2) The attention of the students is particularly drawn to University rules 2 to 6.

-3) Graduate student members who are residence are subject to the residence rules, see resident’s handbook.
+3) Graduate student members who living on campus are subject to the residence rules, see resident’s handbook.

 4) Students should be aware if they request and accept a room in a female only flat they are agreeing to the following; that they will not invite or allow access to any male visitors into the flat.
 The reason for this is that many female students choose these areas for religious reasons.
 Male University staff will have access to carry out cleaning, room inspections and maintenance work, for example.